cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-10-PebbleDash.md

 ![AES Encrypt](/docs/assets/images/PebbleDash/aes.jpg)

+PebbleDash relies on AES-CBC-128 with an IV set to 0 for its encryption layer

-The AES key is unxored just before the call : "NjqaPmSWYpmkTJZn"
+The AES key is unxored just before the AES_Init call : "NjqaPmSWYpmkTJZn"

 Interestingly, another AES Key "aqjNWSmPkmpYnZJT" can also be used under circumstances that I have yet to understand